Evidence Preservation vs. Forensic Analysis

 Next step

-If you have potentially relevant digital information, early preservation and documentation helps protect it while maintaining clear professional boundaries for later analysis.
+If you have potentially relevant digital information, timely preservation and documentation help protect it while maintaining clear boundaries for any later analysis.

 Boston-based.
 Nationwide by appointment.
-Remote intake available; on-site work based on scope and logistics.
+Remote intake available; on-site services based on scope and logistics.